 The park has announced that it is offering FREE admission on these 10 days in 2017.
 It’s just one more reason to plan your trip to Mesa Verde Country in the New Year!

 Just because the snow is flying doesn’t mean the fun ends in Mesa Verde Country!
 In fact, Mesa Verde Country has snow, mountains, sunshine and everything you need for the perfect cold-weather getaway at an affordable price.
 And, it’s all within driving distance of Denver, Albuquerque, Salt Lake City, Phoenix and Las Vegas.
+Grab your skis and your mittens and join us for some winter fun this season!

 The luminaria show will go on in Mesa Verde Country!
 The traditional open house event was cancelled at Mesa Verde National Park because of ongoing concerns about the stability of the rock arch in the Spruce Tree House alcove.